billsanto/redcapy/README.md

     import_return = rc.import_records(data_to_upload=record_to_upload)

 # Default behavior does not overwrite existing Redcap data with blank field values.
 Use overwriteBehavior='overwrite' to do so for each field being imported.
+There are in fact legitimate use cases for removing existing data, in which case you must use the overwrite option.
-# For example, say we want to reset the consent dates to blanks for testing purposes
+# For example, say we want to reset the consent dates above to blanks for testing purposes
 for d in data:
     d['consent_date'] = ''
     record_to_upload = json.dumps(d)